 King Ludwig II was also very fond of the romantically situated Rose Island in the middle of Lake Starnberg: the fairytale king received famous guests here, including Empress Elisabeth and Richard Wagner.
 The island is about 2.5 hectares in size and boasts beautiful parks and gardens.
 If you want to visit the Rose Island, you have to take a boat.
 Here you will also meet wedding couples again and again who get married on the island at the Feldafing registry office.

-Travelling from Munich: the quickest way to reach the lake is on the A95 road or S-Bahn train line 6 via Starnberg to Tutzing.
+The quickest way to reach the lake is on the A95 road or S-Bahn train line 6 via Starnberg to Tutzing.
 Beaches on the lake are within easy reach of the train stations and car parks in Tutzing, Possenhofen and Feldafing.